Bacon2D/Bacon2D/README.md

 * More efficient spritesheet handling
 * Easier to use sprite classes
 * Added EntityManager class for managing all entities in a game
+* Converted PhysicsEntity QML class to PhysicsEntity C++ class (as suggested by adderly)

 ## 5. Bug fixes